wwatson4506/VGA_4BIT_T4/README.md

 - VGA_T4_GraphicCursor -- An example of a software driven graphic cursor.
 Requires a USB mouse connected to the T4.1 USB host connector.
 There are four types of graphic cursors available (Block, Filled Arrow, Hollow Arrow and I-beam).
 This uses the "drawBitmap()" function to render the cursor.
 More could be added.
 Uses 8x16 bitmap.

-- Grahics -- Demonstrates some of the graphic primitives like drawing circles, filled circles, triangles, filled triangles, rectangles, filled rectangles, ellipses and filled ellipses.
+- Graphics -- Demonstrates some of the graphic primitives like drawing circles, filled circles, triangles, filled triangles, rectangles, filled rectangles, ellipses and filled ellipses.

 - VGA_T4_Mandelbrot -- A uVGA example adapted to VGA_4BIT_T4.